CollectionBuilder/collectionbuilder-gh/pages/documentation.md

 {% include figure.html img="docs/md-config.png" alt="md-config" width="75%" %}

 - Navigate to the `pages` directory and find the file `about.md`.
-Add some context to your collection by editing this file.
-    - Note: this page is written in [Markdown](https://guides.github.com/features/mastering-markdown/)
+Add some context to your collection by editing this file which is written in [Markdown](https://guides.github.com/features/mastering-markdown/).

 {% include figure.html img="docs/about.png" alt="about" width="75%" %}